oYakate/dotfiles/README.md

 <img src="dwm.png" width="1000">

 <img src="dwm2.png" width="1000">

- > When using dwm with the oldbook colorscheme, disable your compositor.
+Disable your compositor when using the oldbook colorscheme

 No bspwm screenshots cuz flameshot isn't cooperating.
 You got to check it out yourself.